uafgeotools/array_processing/README.md

-To use _array_processing_, clone or download this repository and any additional _uafgeotools_ repository dependencies and add them to your `PYTHONPATH`, e.g. in a script where you'd like to use _rtm_:
+To use _array_processing_, clone or download this repository and any additional _uafgeotools_ repository dependencies and add them to your `PYTHONPATH`, e.g. in a script where you'd like to use _array_processing_:
 ```python
 import sys
 sys.path.append('/path/to/waveform_collection')